a3-audio/a3-system/doc/user/welcome.md

 A³ Motion records motion from touchscreen, stores them on samplepads and plays them back as loop, oneshot or different mode.
 A³ Motion handles looplength, it syncs to bpm-clock, spreads stereowidth and boosts side from mid/side processing.
 It is designed for dynamic live interaction with audiopanning in a 3d-soundsphere while scratching tracks.

+## Usecases:
+- A³ Core encodes and decodes: You can preset your show with stereotracks and controlldata.
+You can use [osccontrol-light](https://github.com/drlight-code/osccontrol-light) vst-plugin to send osc-data from inside daw.
+- A³ Core decodes: You can pre-encode your show and just send 3rd order b-format (acn, sn3d)
+- A³ Core just routes: You get discrete channels for each speaker
+- A³ Core simulates speakersetup: You can play direct out from dolby or auro-3d decoder
+- A³ Tripple: You use A³ Mix and A³ Motion with dj-players to scratch your tracks while moving them.

 ## Quickstart
 - Plug in your instruments vinyl, cd, daw ..
 - Plug in your speaker